VidyaSource/comparison-shopping/README.md

 ##Instructions

 Just download the files and add them to your favorite Java editor.
-Follow along with the tutorial [video](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) or play with the code to try different ideas.
+Follow along with the tutorial [video](https://www.youtube.com/channel/UC24LVc8Bb65SF6LW-SLog9A) or play with the code yourself to try different ideas.
 The project uses [Gradle](http://www.gradle.org/) to be editor-agnostic.
 If you want to run the code, either get your editor to execute the *gradle* command or do it yourself by navigating to the top-level directory and simply typing "gradle" at the prompt.